duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   ActionController::Base.helpers.pluralize(count, 'mystring')
   ActionController::Base.helpers.strip_tags request.body # html to text
   ActionController::Base.helpers.link_to 'name', link
+  ActionController::Base.helpers.j "can't be blank" # can\'t be blank

   ActionView::Base.new.number_to_human 123123

   Rails.application.routes.url_helpers.jobs_path

+  ERB::Util.html_escape t('errors.messages.blank') # can&#39;t be blank
   ~~~

   * if it your custom helper you can call from *ApplicationController*